Menu

 careless or contemptuous | trusted | ENF/21/00091 | dereliction of duty

 Now HBC have censored a national publication.
-It was the Eye’s article.
+It was Private Eye’s own article.
 Had the objector written it the case reference would have been cited.

 Necessity as falsehood

-The view is widespread that with a history such as this, the Council planning department is as straight as De Cham Road.
+There is nothing inappropriate in having an opinion that the officer advice was lax.
+The view is widespread that with a history such as theirs, the Council planning department is as straight as De Cham Road.
 Developers are indulged.
 Residents get redacted.
 No doubt the Council would take the view that these powers as used were necessary.
 William Pitt the Younger in the House of Commons in 1783 had views on that humbug:

 Necessity is the plea for every infringement of human freedom.
 It is the argument of tyrants.
 It is the creed of slaves.